-Trump’s plan to combat school shootings includes arming more adults
+Donald Trump’s plan to combat school shootings includes arming more adults

 The proposal now goes to the White House Office of Management and Budget for final review and then will be published.

-⦁ Valerie Richardson, Stephen Dinan and Alex Swoyer contributed to this report.
+• Valerie Richardson, Stephen Dinan and Alex Swoyer contributed to this article.

 The Washington Times Comment Policy